 Te Ata is a peer-led community support centre based in West Auckland for the West Auckland community.
 We offer educational, recreational and social support services to people with a diagnosed mental health disorder.

-If you are over 18, live in the West Auckland area and have a mental health diagnosis, or have been under a mental health team and you Te Ata may be able to help you on your journey, please feel free to give us a call and find out more about us and if you fit the criteria for our free services.
+If you are between 18 and 65, live in the West Auckland area and have a mental health diagnosis, or have been under a mental health team, Te Ata may be able to help you on your journey, please feel free to give us a call and find out more about us and if you fit the criteria for our free services.

 For our potential new members: